Industry · Restaurants & hospitality

 Why restaurants

-These are recurring patterns across the independent restaurants, multi-location groups, and catering-focused businesses we work with.
-The training is built around closing these gaps with role-based AI-assisted workflows.
+These are recurring patterns across independent restaurants, multi-location groups, and catering-focused businesses.
+The training is built around documenting workplace routines for these gaps, with digital and AI-assisted templates as productivity aids.

 01